na-na-hi/renget/archive/how2playba.md

 Alternatively you need to reset your network, see [this video on how to do that](https://youtu.be/J4ohYlkzeW8?t=32).

 ## (Re)rolling
-The game allows you to reroll your first 10 roll up to 9 times, called Precision Recruitment.
+The game allows you to reroll your first 10 roll up to 9 times called Precision Recruitment.
+Because Precision Recruitment is a separate system, this means that you're essentially (re)rolling twice when making an account: the first moment during your first 10 roll, the second moment on the actual gacha banner.

 For Precision Recruitment: **Save your first 10 roll, and Retry until you used all attempts.
 If you get a better roll save it.
 Make sure to pick the one you like most at the end!**
 After Precision Recruitment: **Spend *all* your rolls after the first mission (1-1).
 After that you can reroll.**
 Make sure to claim stuff from missions and your mailbox too.

 I'd advice you to use all your rolls after 1-1 even if you don't reroll, just so you have something to work with.

 **BA has sparks, not pity.**
 **Sparks do not carry over between banners.**